 The Neo4j community team was happy to have supported the event, but the biggest thanks go to Allison Sparrow and Adam Herzog for the bulk of the organization.

-On Sunday we first joined forces working on the new site for neo4j.org and then had a great first community hangout at our incredible airbnb place by Cheryl.
+On Sunday we joined forces to work on the new website for neo4j and then had a great first community hangout at our incredible airbnb place by Cheryl.

-Monday evening saw a full house at the Thirsty Bear with delicous beer and food.
+Monday evening saw a full house at the Thirsty Bear with delicious beer and food.

-We used the opportunity to look back at the first tiny meetups and happily showed the growth over the year to 32 Neo4j related meetup groups with 3903 members in 28 cities over 16 countries.
+We used the opportunity to look back at the first tiny meetups, and happily shared the growth this community has experienced over the last year.
+We now have 3,903 members in 32 Neo4j-related meetup groups that span 28 cities over 16 countries.

 Over the day attendees of the conference connected via their RFID badges, and as promised we put the dataset online.
 Of course in a Heroku-App with the new public Neo4j Add-On plan.

-On Friday everything would down after a busy, exciting and tiring week.
+On Friday everything wound down after a busy, exciting and tiring week.

 Thanks to everyone who was there and made the week such a success.

 For everyone else – see you next time at a GraphConnect or at a meetup in your area, and if there is none make sure to contact us about it.

 The Neo4j Community Team – Andreas, Peter, Pernilla & Michael